-Moving Your Pet to Japan
+Moving to Japan with Pets

 Bringing pets to Japan is all about preparing well in advance and understanding the import requirements in order to avoid delays and complications.
 Did you know Japan requires two rabies vaccines and a titer test, for example?
 Did you know these must be carried out according to a very specific timeline?